kedo1/kedo1/README.md

-- 👋 Hi, I’m @k
+- 👋 Hi, I’m @kedo
-- 👀 I’m interested in ...
+- 👀 I’m interested in guile
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning nothing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on noone
-- 📫 How to reach me ...
+- 📫 How to reach me no way

 <!---
 kedo1/kedo1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.